BushraMaryam/BushraMaryam/README.md

 ### Hi there 👋,

-I'm Bushra Maryam, a student of Computer Science and I'm a machine learning engineer  👨‍💻
+I'm Bushra Maryam, a student of Computer Science and Data Science  👨‍💻

 - 🔭 I’m currently working on  Web and App Development